tlozoot/experigen/README.md

 		exp$time = as.POSIXct(strptime(as.character(exp$time), "%a %b %d %H:%M:%S %Y"))

-  - The the getresults.R file.
+  - Use the getresults.R file to get started.

 * The "_lib" folder contains helper files; you don't need to go there.